nunorc/Benchmark-Apps/README.md

 ## run

-This method is used to run benchmarks.
+This function is used to run benchmarks.
 It runs the commands described in the hash passed as argument.
 It returns an hash of the results each command.
-A second hash reference can be passed to this method: a configuration hash reference.
-The values passed in this hash override the default behaviour of the run method.
+A second hash reference can be passed to this function: a configuration hash reference.
+The values passed in this hash override the default behaviour of the run function.
 The configuration options available at this moment are:

 - `pretty_print`